pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/howto_create_pisi_packages.rst

     #. **<Name>:** The name of the package is added here.
 It must follow the :ref:`package-naming`.
 This should be match with the <Name> part of <Package> tag.
     #. **<Homepage>:** The project page of the package is added here.
     #. **<Packager>:** The packager name is added <Name>, and email is added to <Email> part.
+    #. **<ExcludeArch>:** When a package could not be compiled for a specific architecture it should be added to pspec.xml file with this tag.
     #. **<License>:** The pacakge license type is added here.
 See :ref:`licensing-guidelines`.
     #. **<Icon>:** If a package has a gui part, the icon name should be added this part.
     #. **<IsA>:** This tag is used in order to give the types of the software which the the package includes.
 One then more IsA type can be used, if it is relevant.